 Get Inspected By The Experts

-Get in contact with Legionella Compliance Solutions to make sure your 90 day inspections for legionella are completed promptly and properly.
+Get in contact with Legionella Compliance Solutions to make sure your cooling tower inspections for legionella are completed promptly and properly.
 We cut no corners when it comes to taking care of legionella.
 We will develop a custom treatment and maintenance plans, as well as, independent legionella testing to best protect you from risk and liability.
 Reach out today by phone at (212) 729-9361 or schedule a consultation online.